dahas/FastApiSkeleton/README.md

         ```
     - Replace user, pass, db_name accordingly.

 - Initialize database and create the default user:
     Run the following script and set your credentials.
 Username and password are ONLY required once.
-Make sure you type them correctly and keep them safe.
+Make sure you type them correctly and keep them in mind.
     ```
     $ python migrate.py --username YOUR_NAME --password YOUR_PASSWORD
     ```